 Charles R. Drew University recognizes the importance of independent research opportunities and efforts for students during their collegiate career.
-CDU and the Division of Student Services aims to encourage students in undertaking such endeavors by consolidating available research opportunities within the university and surrounding area to be readily available to students.
+The Division of Student Affairs works closely with campus partners to encourage students in undertaking such endeavors by consolidating available research opportunities within the university and surrounding area to be readily available to students.
 CDU also provides various learning resources and workshops to support students with their potential research projects along with the necessary skills to complete them effectively.